 Not everyone is eligible to apply for application for asylum in Canada.
 Individuals are not qualified to claim if any of the below conditions apply to them:

-A Canadian immigration official first determines whether a refugee application is admissible.
-If the claim is lodged at a border crossing, a speedy determination of eligibility can be expected.
-If the refugee claim is first filed at an immigration office within Canada, the decision on eligibility takes much longer.
+When someone applies for a Canada Refugee Visa, a Canadian immigration official will first check if the application is valid.
+If the claim is made at a border crossing, a quick decision on eligibility can usually be expected.
+However, if the refugee claim is filed at an immigration office inside Canada, the eligibility decision may take much longer.

 Referral to the Immigration and Refugee Board of Canada